ClaraPapaya/ClaraPapaya/README.md

 ### Hi there 👋
 I recently received my full stack web development certificate and I am looking forward to continously learn more about the field.
 It's amazing to see the huge online community helping each other out.
-Currently I'm volunteering to create a new web app for the non-profit organizaton [tupu](https://www.tupu.io/).
 So far I've learned to work with `HTML`, `CSS`, `JavaScript`, `PostgreSQL`, `Node.js`, `Express`, `MongoDB`, `React`, `React Native`, `Angular`, `Chakra` and `TypeScript`.

 I enjoy beaches, rainforest, yoga and can't wait to travel again soon.